BenFictional/Cloudy-Night-Starter/src/projects/project-1.md

 ---
 layout: layouts/post.html
-title: My first post
+title: A great project
-description: The first post on the blog
+description: Project, not a post.
 date: 2020-08-01
 ---
-Hello, here is the body of the post.
+I made this.

 ## Image using shortcode: